 There are receptors in the bladder walls – they react to the tension put on the walls, so they react when the bladder is filled sending a signal to the spinal cord.
 First urge signals appear after filling the bladder with 200–300 ml of urine.

 Constant kidney functioning regulates electrolytes and maintains acid-base homeostasis.
 About 170–180 litres of blood flows every day through the kidneys – approx. 1,5 litres is excreted in the form of urine.
-It is a cycle which takes place according the diagram below:
+It is a cycle that takes place according to the diagram below: